yy4382/obsidian-image-upload/README.md

 ## Usage

+> [!NOTE]
+> This plugin is still in waiting for approval to be listed in the official community plugins.
+Track the progress [here](https://github.com/obsidianmd/obsidian-releases/pull/4524).
+> For now, you can download the latest release from the [releases page](https://github.com/yy4382/obsidian-image-upload/releases) and install it manually.

 Use the button on Ribbon or the command palette to upload images in currently opened note.

 ### Use S3 uploader